the Challenge Cards

 Maths Games

-There are various classroom maths activities, including maths games, which are purely recreational – and no doubt they have their place.
-But there are maths games which demand a real involvement on the part of the players and which call for both reasoning and imagination(surely two key features of any worthwhile mathematical activity).
+The maths games in this selection have been chosen because they go beyond the purely recreational and because they have proved to be popular with pupils.
+Each of these games requires pupils to use reasoning and imagination as they pursue winning strategies.
 Some of these are games for two players, where the aim is to win and where competitive excitement can run high; others are solo games, where the aim is to achieve a particular objective and where the satisfaction is a more private one.
-We have tried numerous games in the classroom, with pupils of different ages and abilities, and have selected eight of our favourites for the collection offered here.

 The Maths Games booklet provides clear instructions for each game, together with the appropriate grid for you to photocopy and laminate.
 None of the games requires complicated materials and all of them are easy to explain and to put into practice.